B1.4 Compare and order fractions from halves to twelfths, including improper fractions and mixed numbers, in various contexts.

 The student creates the mixed number \(1\frac{4}{6}\) or the improper fraction \(\frac{{10}}{6}\).

-Then specify that their task is to place the fractions in ascending order (smallest part to largest part).
+Now ask students to place all the fractions in their group in ascending order (smallest part to largest part).

-Circulate and question students to check for understanding.
-Ask questions such as:
+Circulate and monitor for understanding, by asking questions such as:

 • Why did you place this fraction in this location?